Introduction to MINI

 One thing is for sure, we are no longer worried about the future of motoring and others in a similar state of mind should not either.
 Of course, a car enthusiast will always prefer internal combustion, but if this is where MINI are now, the future will be even more impressive.

 Exciting times ahead.
 If we had to give the MINI a score out of 10, we think the Countryman deserves a solid 8.
 If our resident petrolhead was in the the market for this car, he would certainly look at some JCW styling enhancements.
 It would be rude not too for a petrolhead!

-Contact your local Stratstone MINI today, to try the MINI Countryman Plug-In Hybrid for yourself!
+Contact your local Stratstone MINI retailer today, to try the MINI Countryman Plug-in Hybrid for yourself!